Here’s What to Eat for Period Cravings, Say Women’s Nutrition Specialists

 Should you eat for your period cravings?

 When that craving just won’t let go…should you give in?
 Dr. Briden says it’s often OK—just keep this in mind: “The best strategy is to fill up on healthy foods, like meat, eggs or hummus, maybe with a little extra salt if that’s what you crave,” she says.
 (If you’re looking for a great hummus, our editors are loving Haig’s Delicacies for their all-natural ingredients.)
 “Some menstruating people may also crave salty food,” Dr. Briden explains, “which is fine because the body needs more salt during the premenstrual phase.”
 Sources suggest this is to help regulate the body’s fluids.
+It’s important to work with your body, and with things like cycle syncing there are ways to align your diet with phases of your menstrual cycle.

 Why do we crave chocolate right before our period?